getmscode2013/planningpoker/README.md

 # Planning Poker - Real-time Team Estimation Tool

-A modern, real-time planning poker application built with Flask and Socket.IO.
+A modern, real-time Fast Point application built with Flask and Socket.IO.
 Enables agile teams to estimate user stories in real-time with a clean, intuitive interface.

 ## Features